"There's a grief that can't be spoken. There's a pain goes on and on. Empty chairs at empty tables..."

 what they say about death, and it is so true.
 “Una-unahan lang yan.”
 At the

-entrance of cemeteries, there’s the annoying reminder: “Ako ngayon, ikaw bukas.”
+entrance of cemeteries, there’s this annoying reminder: “Ako ngayon, ikaw bukas.”

 These thoughts